Emergency Planning for Seniors

 MEDICATIONS AND MEDICAL SUPPLIES

-- Be sure you have what you need to make it on your own for at least one week (maybe longer).
+- Be sure you have what you need to make it on your own for at least two weeks (maybe longer).

 - Keep written copies of your prescriptions, over-the-counter medications and orders for medical equipment.
 If you can, keep this information on a computer flash drive, and make this available to family, friends or caretakers who can help you.